 After she ties her hair back we put our jackets on and walk up Bedford Ave.
 We turn right on Broadway and a little ways further on we go into Marlow & Sons.
 We get there early enough to get a table for two in the back corner.
 We sip red wine and pick at crusty French bread and green olives as the place fills up.
 We’re having a conversation that jumps from topic to topic without any logical flow when a handsome couple come in and take a table by the bar.
 The guy’s tall with light hair and his girlfriend is also tall with the striking presence of a model.
 The moment they’re settled the guy glances over at Amy and smiles.
 Amy issues one of her own in return, a bright, full smile.
 After that the guy goes back to his girlfriend or date or whatever she is to him.

 “How do you know each other?”
 It’s a question I ask in a voice that’s intended not to sound intrusive.

 “I don’t know him really.
 He just moved into a studio in 974 is all.”

 “Oh, I see.
 And you have a studio there too, I know.”
 I dab at my lips with a napkin, itching to ask her what he does to see if she’s talked to him in that kind of detail, but I restrain myself.

-Ami makes a face that’s hard to interpret.
-It might be expressing her frustration with my continuing doubt about my status with her, or that there isn’t any need to inquire into every little detail of her life.
+Amy makes a face that’s hard to interpret.
+It might be expressing her frustration with my continuing doubt my status with her.
+Or that there isn’t any need to inquire into every little detail of her life.
 After that we stay silent, let the air clear.
-Then Ami asks if I like the wine and from there we move on to other subjects.
+Then Amy asks if I like the wine and from there we move on to other topics.